SC-TPP/LGBF/README.md

     - Real_Value_ChangeSincePrevious
     - Real_Numerator_ChangeSincePrevious
     - Real_Denominator_ChangeSincePrevious
-    - Cash_Value_ChangeSincePrevious
-    - Cash_Numerator_ChangeSincePrevious
-    - Cash_Denominator_ChangeSincePrevious
     - Real_Value_ChangeSinceFirst
     - Real_Numerator_ChangeSinceFirst
     - Real_Denominator_ChangeSinceFirst
-    - Cash_Value_ChangeSinceFirst
-    - Cash_Numerator_ChangeSinceFirst
-    - Cash_Denominator_ChangeSinceFirst
     - PercentChange_AimAdjusted_SincePrevious
         >An aim adjusted percentage change between two indicator values.
 There are two niche cases here.
 One where previous and current values are both 0 resulting in 0% in all cases.
 Another where only the previous value is 0 resulting in None being returned as it is not possible to calculate % change from 0.
 Having looked at the dataset this has only occured 3 times and only affects Orkney and Eilean Siar for CHN20b.
 Further to this changes in percentage indicators are calculated using 100 as a denominator rather than previous.
-This is to avodi situations where very small percentages return 1000% or more change (which for our purposes seemed unreasonable to report).
+This is to avoid situations where very small percentages return 1000% or more change (which for our purposes seemed unreasonable to report).
 Goldilocks indicators are handled by calculating distance from midpoint for current and previous and using these to calculate the percentage.
     - PercentChange_AimAdjusted_SinceFirst
         > An aim adjusted percentage change between two indicator values.
 There are two niche cases here.
 One where first and current values are both 0 resulting in 0% in all cases.
 Another where only the previous value is 0 resulting in None being returned as it is not possible to calculate % change from 0.
 Having looked at the dataset this has only occured 3 times and only affects Orkney and Eilean Siar for CHN20b.
 Further to this changes in percentage indicators are calculated using 100 as a denominator rather than previous.
-This is to avodi situations where very small percentages return 1000% or more change (which for our purposes seemed unreasonable to report).
+This is to avoid situations where very small percentages return 1000% or more change (which for our purposes seemed unreasonable to report).
 Goldilocks indicators are handled by calculating distance from midpoint for first and current and using these to calculate the percentage.
 </details>

 ### Family Averages.csv